anyscale/madewithml.github.io/docs/courses/mlops/continual-learning.md

 A continual learning system like this will guide us with when to update, what exactly to update and how to update it (easily).
 The goal is not always to build a continuous system that automatically updates but rather a continual system that iteratively updates and gains our trust over time.
 Though we’ve closed the iteration loop for our continual system with our [update workflow](pipelines.md#mlops-update){:_target="blank"}, there are many decisions involved that prevent the iteration from occurring continuously.

-!!! note
-    Continual learning not only applies to MLOps workflow architecture but on the [algorithmic front](https://arxiv.org/abs/1909.08383){:target="_blank"} as well, where models learn to adapt to new data without having to retrain or suffer from catastrophic forgetting (forget previously learned patterns when presented with new data).
+> Continual learning not only applies to MLOps workflow architecture but on the [algorithmic front](https://arxiv.org/abs/1909.08383){:target="_blank"} as well, where models learn to adapt to new data without having to retrain or suffer from catastrophic forgetting (forget previously learned patterns when presented with new data).

 ### Monitoring